-JDA provides new applicants assistance and guidance on the certification process for obtaining a new 14 CFR Part 145 Repair Station Certificate (RSC).
+JDA provides assistance and support with the certification process for obtaining a new 14 CFR Part 145 Repair Station Certificate (RSC).
 JDA supports its clients through all phases of the repair station certificate process including:

 JDA assists with the cover letter introducing the Pre-Application Statement of Intent (PASI) FAA Form 8400-6 for certification through the FAA Safety Assurance System (SAS) External Portal or as directed by the applicable FSDO/IFO/Flight Standards office.

 After the PASI is received, the FAA will initiate the Certification Services Oversight Process (CSOP).
 JDA will assist with the following Phase 1 requirements:

 Phase 1 ends when the FAA accepts the pre-application package and the requirements are met.

 Prior to the development of the formal application package (elements) JDA will visit the facility, evaluate the layout and work flow, interview prospective repair station personnel, identify and capture the proposed processes intended to be used and where necessary, recommend procedures to comply with FAA regulations and guidance to enhance the certification project.